-Many people probably wouldn’t even think to question whether or not they can bring Lysol on a plane, but would be surprised to find out that it’s actually not allowed.
+Many people probably wouldn’t even think to question whether or not they can bring Lysol on a plane, but might be surprised to find out that it’s actually not allowed.

-Both the TSA and the FAA prohibit you from taking Lysol on a plane in spray or aerosol form in either your carry on bag or in your checked bags.
+Both the TSA and the FAA prohibit you from taking Lysol on a plane in spray or aerosol form in either your carry on or in your checked baggage.
 This is because it is considered a hazardous liquid.
 Lysol wipes are allowed because they’re not considered a liquid.

 Can you take Lysol through airport security